love. week ten.

 This is actually the crux of one of my romantic issues.
 I often date women that I would love to be friends with.
 I’d love to spend time with them, get to know them, and contribute to each others’ lives.
 But I don’t want to date them.
 I mean, I don’t want to go from “You and Me” to “Us.”
 I don’t see the necessity.
 And similarly, I don’t see the necessity of moving from admiration of an other to becoming friends with an other (strictly as another.
 Remember, we are not considering the things that we share in common, at this point, only the things that divide us).

 The moment you locate something in that difference that can serve as the grounds for a friendship, you’ve done one of two things: you’ve either found a sliver of sameness within the difference, or you’ve found a lack within yourself that can be plugged by the other’s difference.
-In either case, you haven’t found a friendship built on otherness.
-You either have a friend (in the former instance), or you have an other (in the latter).
+In either case, you haven’t established a friendship built on otherness.
+You either have a friend (in the former instance), or you have a stranger (in the latter).

 Since this is all rather abstract and confusing, here’s a summary of what’s what: